 Why is this important?

 Vaginal thrush is a genital infection that causes itching, burning, discomfort, and changes in vaginal fluids.
-Three-quarters of women will have thrush in their lifetime.
+Three-quarters of people with vaginas will have thrush in their lifetime.
 Most cases go away in a few days with medication.
-Yet, some women will have repeated infections over years.
+Yet, some patients will have repeated infections over years.
 In the UK, 1.2 million women have this repetitive experience, known as recurrent thrush.
 This condition can cause poor mental health, low self-image, and strained relationships with healthcare services.

 The upcoming UK Women’s Health Strategy says that we need to listen to the voices of women and people assigned female at birth.
 The strategy’s calls for evidence highlight the need to hear and share stories to make people aware of what living with common gynaecological conditions is like, and what needs to change.
 The experiences gathered in this study will help design better resources and support for all people affected by recurrent thrush and their healthcare professionals.

 Would you like to take part in a study about experiences of recurrent thrush to develop a new web resource for patients and healthcare professionals?